isomerpages/nlb-biblioasia/articles-archive/features/_posts/2016-04-07-post-singapore-tv-from-local-to-global.md

 [^27]:Osborne, M. (2001, May 21–27).
 Mediacorp fights for dominance in TV arena. *Variety, Special Report*, p.
 41. Retrieved from ProQuest via NLB’s [eResources](https://eresources.nlb.gov.sg/main/) website.

 [^28]:Lim, T. (2004).
-Let the contests begin!* ‘Singapore slings’ into action: Singapore in the global television format business* (p.
+Let the contests begin! *‘Singapore slings’ into action: Singapore in the global television format business* (p.
 114).
 In A. Moran & M. Keane.
 (Eds.), Television across Asia.
 London and New York: Routledge Curzon.
 (Not available in NLB holdings)

-[^29]:Mediacorp Pte Ltd. (2013, March 20). *Mediacorp sold The Arena programme format to Thai PBS*; Mediacorp Pte Ltd. (2013, July 15). *Mediacorp’s content sales in Vietnam hit an all-time high*; Mediacorp Pte Ltd. (2013, May 15).
-Vettai acquired by Malaysian channel ntv7; Mediacorp Pte Ltd. (2009, September 10). *A Mediacorp time-belt on the Philippines’ TV5 – A total of 520 hours of content to be scheduled in the first year!*; Mediacorp Pte Ltd. (2012, October 18). *Mediacorp sold more than 100 hours of content to TVB & 8TV*; Mediacorp Pte Ltd. (2012, November 22). *Mediacorp’s international channel 8i turns one on Indovision!*; Mediacorp Pte Ltd. (2013, January 3). *Mediacorp sold 61 hours of variety programmes to Asia Travel TV in Taiwan!* All press releases retrieved from Mediacorp website.
+[^29]:Mediacorp Pte Ltd. (2013, March 20). *Mediacorp sold The Arena programme format to Thai PBS*; Mediacorp Pte Ltd. (2013, July 15). *Mediacorp’s content sales in Vietnam hit an all-time high*; Mediacorp Pte Ltd. (2013, May 15). *Vettai acquired by Malaysian channel ntv7*; Mediacorp Pte Ltd. (2009, September 10). *A Mediacorp time-belt on the Philippines’ TV5 – A total of 520 hours of content to be scheduled in the first year!*; Mediacorp Pte Ltd. (2012, October 18). *Mediacorp sold more than 100 hours of content to TVB & 8TV*; Mediacorp Pte Ltd. (2012, November 22). *Mediacorp’s international channel 8i turns one on Indovision!*; Mediacorp Pte Ltd. (2013, January 3). *Mediacorp sold 61 hours of variety programmes to Asia Travel TV in Taiwan!* All press releases retrieved from Mediacorp website.

 [^30]:Media Development Authority.
 (2014). *Broadcast & public service broadcast*.
 Retrieved from MDA website.

 [^31]:Media Development Authority.
 (2015, December 2). *HBO Asia works with the Media Development Authority of Singapore to develop local drama production capabilities* [Press release]; Media Development Authority.
 (2014, October 9). *Fact Sheet – Singapore makes strong showing at MIPCOM with line-up of over 530 hours of Asian and original TV and animation content* [Press release]; Media Development Authority.
-(2014).
-Grants & schemes.
+(2014). *Grants & schemes*.
 Retrieved from MDA website.